creatoro/simplestats/README.md

 2. A unique identifier for the item you are creating the stats for.
 This could be anything from an integer to a string (depends on you table).

 3. The name of the statistics.
-Try to be descriptive, for example use 'view' for stats that represent the number of views for a certain item.
+Try to be descriptive, for example use `view` for stats that represent the number of views for a certain item.

 4. The type of the stats.
 An optional setting for defining if you want to have unique or per-view